Our Team

 Dr. Andrew Brennan

-Andrew works in NHS practice as a Consultant Clinical Psychologist in brain injury rehabilitation.
-He also holds a Masters degree in Clinical Neuropsychology from the University of Nottingham.
+Andrew works in NHS practice as a Consultant Clinical Neuropsychologist in brain injury rehabilitation.
+He holds a Masters degree in Clinical Neuropsychology from the University of Nottingham, the British Psychological Society’s Qualification in Clinical Neuropsychology (QCN) and is included on the Specialist Register Of Clinical Neuropsychologists (SRCN).
 Andrew works with adults and young people who have suffered from stroke, a brain injury from road traffic accidents, assault and other forms of head injury.

 He also supports staff who care for patients who have been severely affected and require hospitalisation and longer term care.
 Andrew can provide stroke/cognitive assessments and recommendations for treatment and therapy.
 He can also offer consultation to staff teams.